kejonaMC/CrossplatForms/README.md

 # CrossplatForms

 A plugin aimed at providing fast, easy, and dynamic creation of Bedrock Edition forms through configurations.
 Also allows for creation of inventory menus for Java Edition.

+Currently runs on Spigot servers (1.14 and higher) that have Geyser (Floodgate is optional).